btrettel/plint/README.md

     - subjective terms
     - exemplary claim limitations
     - ambiguous claim limitations
-    - terms of art which may be indefinite (focused on mechanical inventions)
+    - terms of art which may be indefinite (focused on mechanical inventions at present)
 - 112(d) issues, including:
     - [whether dependent claims refer to valid claims](#hard-coded-checks)
     - some instances where a dependent claim does not further limit its parent claim